amr3k/Naba/README.md

 I'm gonna add more and more features to this script and fix bugs as soon as I get a vacation.
 ***
 # Known issues:
-- Nothing for now .
+- Pagination doesn't work with search
 ***
 # Coming features :
 ### Under the hood :